Ilkeston holds the distinction of being the first town in Derbyshire to have adopted and operated a fully electrical tramway system.

 Despite earlier calculations, it was finally estimated that the cost of the construction of the system would amount to a total of £80,345.
 This accounted for £32,479, for the construction of the power station and £47,848 for the construction of the tramway and eight tram cars.
 Approximately £8,000 was added to the total figure to cover any unforeseen extra costs.

 There were a number of objections to the proposed tramway system.
 Local Solicitor John Ormond called for a meeting of ratepayers, the majority of whom voted to petition Parliament opposing the project.
 A number of tradesmen and shopkeepers, whose businesses lay along the route also objected.
-These few objections were over-ruled, Alderman Robinson claiming that 75% of the populace were fully in favour of this new mode of transport.
+These objections were overruled, Alderman Robinson claiming that 75% of the populace were fully in favour of this new mode of transport.

 The townsfolk of Ilkeston could now look forward to travelling with comparative ease — from Church Street in Cotmanhay — along Cotmanhay Road to the bottom of Bath Street — up Bath Street to the junction of Station Road, from where a change of tramcar would take the passenger down to Ilkeston Junction.
 From Bath Street the traveller could then continue to the Market Place — along South Street — down Nottingham Road and eventually through to Hallam Fields.